kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-01-monitoring-in-kyma.md

 * Label cardinality of metrics
 * Number of buckets for histogram metrics
 * Frequency of Pod recreation
-* Topology of the Istio service mesh
+* Topology of the Istio Service Mesh

 You can see the number of ingested time series samples from the `prometheus_tsdb_head_series` metric, which is exported by the Prometheus itself.
 Furthermore, you can identify expensive metrics with the [TSDB Status](http://localhost:9090/tsdb-status) page.